pvdz/preval/tests/cases/normalize/expressions/assignments/for_a/auto_ident_call_prop_c-seq.md

 ## Todos triggered

-- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpCallObj.$
+- (todo) - at least one of the frfr args was not isFree, bailing

 ## Globals